One dimensional gapped quantum phases and enriched fusion categories: Introduction

-Ever since the introduction of the notion of a symmetry protected/enriched topological (SPT/SET) order \cite{GW09,CGW10a,CLW11,CGLW13}, it is natural to expect that it also has a categorical description.
+Ever since the introduction of the notion of a SPT/SET order \cite{GW09,CGW10a,CLW11,CGLW13}, it is natural to expect that it also has a categorical description.
 However, the story of developing this description is full of twists and turns.
 We review this development in Section\,\ref{sec:SPT/SET}, and explain the main result of a unified classfication theory developed in \cite{KLWZZ20a}.
 However, this classification theory is still one step away from a physically natural description of an SPT/SET order.
 The last missing step was made in \cite{KZ20b}.
-Based on the idea of topological Wick rotation \cite{KZ20a}, a notion which is reviewed in Section\,\ref{sec:TWR}, two of the authors proposed in \cite[Section\ 7]{KZ21}\cite[Section\ 5.2]{KZ20b} a unified categorical description of all gapped/gapless quantum liquid\footnote{There are non-liquid quantum phases (see for example \cite{Cha05,Haa11}).} phases \cite{ZW15} with/without symmetries (far beyond SPT/SET orders) in terms of enriched higher categories.
-The main goal of this work is to check the validity of this proposal through concrete 1d models: Ising chain and Kitaev chain.
+Based on the idea of topological Wick rotation \cite{KZ20a}, a notion which is reviewed in Section\,\ref{sec:TWR}, two of the authors proposed in \cite[Section\ 7]{KZ21}\cite[Section\ 5.2]{KZ20b} a unified categorical description of all gapped/gapless quantum liquids\footnote{There are non-liquid quantum phases (see for example \cite{Cha05,Haa11} and \cite{ZW15}).}, including symmetry-breaking phases, topological orders, SPT/SET orders and CFT-type gapless phases, in terms of enriched higher categories.
+The main goal of this work is to check the validity of this proposal through concrete 1d models: the Ising chain and the Kitaev chain.

 In Section\,\ref{sec:Ising-chain} and \ref{sec:Kitaev-chain}, by carefully analyzing the Ising chain and the Kitaev chain, we prove that, in each gapped phase (an SPT order or a symmetry-breaking phase) realized in these two models, observables in spacetime form a fusion category enriched in a braided fusion category such that its monoidal center is trivial.
-In Section\,\ref{sec:outlooks}, we provide a classification and the categorical descriptions of all 1d gapped phases with a finite onsite symmetry.
+In Section\,\ref{sec:outlooks}, we provide the classification and the categorical descriptions of all 1d gapped phases with a bosonic/fermionic finite onsite symmetry.
 The notion of an enriched category is briefly explained in Appendix\,\ref{sec:enriched-categories}.
+The hom spaces of all enriched categories appeared in this work are all computed in Appendix\,\ref{sec:enriched-categories}.